 Women Winning: Ranked Choice Voting

 Our winner-take-all voting system disadvantages non-status quo candidates.
 Ranked choice voting can be used in both single and multi-winner contests to address the barriers non-status quo candidates face.
-Multi-winner ranked choice voting, or Fair Representation Voting, combines:
+Multi-winner ranked choice voting, or proportional ranked choice voting, combines:

 - ranked choice voting - voters rank candidates in order of preference.